In this short post, we will take an overall look at the architecture design process.

 Research can take the form of data collection, discussions, studies but also model making and sketching to discover as much as possible about the site and proposed project.

-After the research phase of the architectural design process, the designer has collected enough information to begin to establish ideas and concepts, and prepare to develop solutions to the problems that have been identified.
+After the research phase of the architecture design process, the designer has collected enough information to begin to establish ideas and concepts, and prepare to develop solutions to the problems that have been identified.

 The initial research and proposal stages may weave into one another as data is collected and responses are made to that data.
 As the proposal phase continues, more definite ideas will emerge, and a wide array of tools will be used to convey these early ideas.
 Sketches and models will be used in plans, elevations and section to develop proposals, along with 3d discoveries to imagine a contextual approach to the design.